SM 25x275 [2xM8] / N42 - magnetic roller

 - Magnetic neodymium magnets are characterized by hugely high magnetic induction on the surface of the magnet and can operate (depending on the form) even at temperatures of 230°C or higher...

-- Key role in the industry of new technologies – are used in hard drives, electric drive mechanisms, medical equipment or very modern machines.
+- Significant importance in advanced technologically fields – are utilized in hard drives, electric drive mechanisms, medical apparatus or other highly developed apparatuses.

 Disadvantages of neodymium magnets: